Obtaining an Order of Protection in New York City

 Contact Our Lawyers About Obtaining an Order of Protection

 Of course, if you have any questions at all, or you’re having trouble filing for an Order of Protection, we can help you take the required steps.
-At Kaplan Lawyers PC, we know that it isn’t easy taking such drastic measures, especially if you are filing against someone who once was close to you.
+At Tucker Lawyers PC, we know that it isn’t easy taking such drastic measures, especially if you are filing against someone who once was close to you.
 Hesitation, though, can put you in harm’s way.
 In lieu of deliberation, call us today for a free consultation.
 We can talk about your rights, your next steps, and how an Order of Protection may safeguard you and your loved ones in the future.
 We’ll also stand by your side throughout the entirety of your legal process.
 Our consultations are an easy and safe way to begin protecting yourself.